Salum-Ali/AngularPortfolio/README.md

 # Angular-Based-Portfolio-Website_SalumMuhammed
-an [actual] attempt converting a Portfolio Website of mine to be based on Angular 6
+An [actual] attempt at converting a Portfolio Website of mine to be based on Angular 6.